RHYTHM, OBSERVATION, UNDERSTANDING, TRANSFORMATION, & EXPRESSION.

 Xyara Asplen strives to be a product of the places that have shaped her.
 She was born in a flooded river on the Eastern shore of Maryland; grew up in the back of an East Kentucky holler, homeschooled and a little wild, with trees for her best friends; and spent her coming-of-age years moving through the lost prairies of the Midwest to the granite and reds and stone of the Rockies to the madrone forests of the Rogue Valley and finally back home to the edge of Appalachia, where she's been joyfully rooted for the past fourteen years.
 As a writer, nature connection mentor, intergenerational caregiver, amateur restoration ecologist, and dabbler in traditional arts, she does her best to live and work in the liminal space where animism and science interface.

-Professor Beth Feagan
+Beth Feagan

 Beth Feagan (she/her) grew up in southcentral Virginia, the Piedmont region.
 Midway between the mountains and the ocean, tobacco country, poor.
 She has lived all over but went back home to raise her son so he could grow up in her childhood woods and swimming hole.
 Since 2013 she has taught at Berea College in Kentucky where she has put down new roots, but she still goes home for holidays and backyard stew.